 Its eyes are open wide.
 Kids can color the bat dark brown or black.
 The moon can be yellow or white.
 This page gives a fun night scene.
 Children will enjoy coloring this cool flying bat.

-Fun and interesting facts (Bat)
+Fun and interesting facts (Some facts about the bat)

 2. Did you know about the predators of bats?